 In carrying out its duties, the board should not be viewed, or act, as an assembly of individual representatives for various constituencies.
 While specific board members may indeed be nominated or elected by certain shareholders (and sometimes contested by others) it is an important feature of the board's work that board members when they assume their responsibilities carry out their duties in an even-handed manner with respect to all shareholders.
-This principle is particularly important to establish in fairly.¶
+This principle is particularly important to establish in the presence of controlling shareholders that de facto may be able to select all board members.